biblicaldhiman/biblicaldhiman.github.io/content/english/about/_index.md

 draft: false
 ---

-A born-again Christian from India.
-I run a Christian YouTube channel called “Biblical Dhiman” to defend and answer questions raised against Christianity, God and the Bible.
+I'm the host of the Biblical Dhiman YouTube Podcast — a space where we tackle skeptical questions raised against the Bible, God, and the Christian faith.
+My goal is to explore truth through honest conversations and thoughtful study.

-When I was 16, I encountered the truth that God is not in the idol and salvation cannot be earned through works but is a free gift of God.
-I have experienced God’s presence.
-In addition, I have a conviction that God does exist.
+My journey with Jesus began at the age of 16.
+As I dug deep into the Scriptures and studied the claims of Christianity, I arrived at two life-changing conclusions:

-Jesus said:
+- God is not an idol made by humans.

-> and you will know the truth and the truth will set you free.
+- We cannot earn salvation by doing good works.

-John 8:32
+This theological awakening led to a radical transformation in my worldview and life purpose.
+Today, I am committed to helping others engage deeply with Scripture, examine difficult questions honestly, and discover the truth of the gospel with intellectual integrity and spiritual clarity.